jakeogh/hashfs/README.rst

 uhashfs is based on HashFs: https://github.com/dgilland/hashfs

-uhashfs is a content-addressable file management, it manages a directory tree where files are saved based on their hash.
+uhashfs is a content-addressable file storage and retrieval system, it manages a directory tree where files are saved based on their hash.

 Typical use cases for this kind of system are ones where:

+- Low memory footprint, no dameon necessary.
 - Files are written once and never change (e.g. image storage).
 - It's desirable to have no duplicate files (e.g. user uploads).
-- File metadata is stored elsewhere (e.g. in a database).
+- File metadata is stored elsewhere (e.g. in a database or the optonal uHashFSMetadata class).

 Features